dat-adi/tinyApps/README.md

 ## YTsearch

-A program that acts as a simple search through Youtube, opens up a webpage, if not already open, and opens up the search results.
+A program that acts as a simple search through Youtube, opens up a webpage in the browser, if not already open, and gives you the search results.